 When it comes to job descriptions, take your resume to the next level and describe your accomplishments, not your responsibilities.
 Employers are not interested in the copy and pasted job description of your past employment—they want to know what you accomplished.

-Your summary is your chance to really wow employers.
-The best resume summaries display professionalism, creativity, and character.
-Use this section to describe your accomplishments, in detail.
-It also helps to tell a story.
+This section is your chance to really wow employers.
+The best experience sections display accomplishments, professionalism, creativity, and character.
+Use this section to describe your success stories.
 You may never have heard of this before, but telling a story about a past accomplishment is a genius way to show your personality, drive, and writing ability.

 Make it Easy to Read